-• NEPA Assignment Program MOU required disclosure, as follows:
+1. NEPA Assignment Program MOU required disclosure, as follows:

 The environmental review, consultation, and other actions required by applicable Federal environmental laws for this project are being, or have been, carried out by DOT&PF pursuant to 23 U.S.C.
-327 and a Memorandum of Understanding dated November 3, 2017, and executed by FHWA and DOT&PF.
+327 and a Memorandum of Understanding dated April 13, 2023, and executed by FHWA and DOT&PF.

-- Explanation of the procedure to request a public hearing - Specification of the timing of a request for a public hearing: - Not more than 21 days after the publication of the first notice and not more than 14 days after the publication of the second notice - o Deadline for the request for a public hearing - Statement that the hearing is "for the purpose of considering the economic, social, and environmental effects of the project and its consistency with the goals and objectives of such urban planning as has been carried out by the community" - Description of the proposed project and a map or graphic - Contact person and phone number - Location of the following information: - Drawings, maps, plans, reports, or other project information - Environmental documents - Written views from agencies, private groups, and individuals
+- 2. Explanation of the procedure to request a public hearing - 3.
+Specification of the timing of a request for a public hearing: - a) Not more than 21 days after the publication of the first notice and not more than 14 days after the publication of the second notice - b) Deadline for the request for a public hearing - 4.
+Statement that the hearing is "for the purpose of considering the economic, social, and environmental effects of the project and its consistency with the goals and objectives of such urban planning as has been carried out by the community" - 5.
+Description of the proposed project and a map or graphic - 6.
+Contact person and phone number - 7.
+Location of the following information: - a) Drawings, maps, plans, reports, environmental documents and other project information - b) Environmental documents - c) Written views from agencies, private groups, and individuals

-The Notice of Opportunity for Public Hearing must be published:
+The Notice of Opportunity for Public Hearing must be published twice.
+The notices should be published by the following means as appropriate:

-- Twice: two notices of opportunity

-- By the following methods as appropriate:

-- o In local newspapers, if any
+- In local newspapers, if any

-- In the Alaska Online Public Notices
+- In the Alaska OPN

 - By mail or email

+- In the Alaska Administrative Journal

-- o By other methods, as appropriate
+- By other methods, as appropriate

-The Notice of Opportunity may be published jointly with the Notice of Availability, and if so must meet the same publication standards and be distributed to the same parties listed above for Notice of Availability (40 CFR 1506.6(b); see Section 7.5.45).
+The Notice of Opportunity may be published jointly with the Notice of Availability, and if so must meet the same publication standards and be distributed to the same parties listed above for Notice of Availability (40 CFR 1506.6(b); see Section 7.5.5).

-All information referenced in the Notice of Opportunity must be made available for copying and/or public inspection; the information may be made available on a project website.
-Following publication, a copy of the Notice of Opportunity for Public Hearing should be provided to the SEO, the federal funding agency (i.e., FHWA) and the Commissioner's office (as per the HPCM).
+All information referenced in the Notice of Opportunity must be made available for copying and public inspection; the information may be made available on a project website.
+Following publication, a copy of the Notice of Opportunity for Public Hearing should be provided to the SEO, the federal funding agency (i.e., FHWA) and the Commissioner's office.
 If no requests for a public hearing are received during the time specified in the notice, this should be documented in the project files.